[taxon report][distribution map][all photos][line drawing]

 Bob Sivinski reported a new population in 2005 at Alamosa Springs just west of Monticello Box in southwestern Socorro County and another new population in 2009 at Blue Spring in south-central Eddy County.

-Conservation Considerations: Desert springs and cienegas are susceptible to drying-up or being diverted.
+Conservation Considerations: Desert springs and cienegas are susceptible to drying-up, or being diverted.
 Populations in the city of Roswell, Chavez County, at Lake Valley, Sierra County, and at San Bernardino Cienega in Arizona appear to be extirpated.
+The large desert springs near Galeana, Chihuahua, called Ojos de Arrey (a.k.a.
+Cerro Angostura Spring) are now dry and that unique wetland is extinguished.
+That was the only documented location for C. wrightii in Chihuahua, Mexico.
 Introduction of insects as biological control for weedy thistles may pose a grave hazard for non-weedy thistle species.
-The effects of fire and livestock grazing on this species have not been studied.

 Important Literature (*Illustration):